SamuelOvuema/Dareyio-pbl/project13.md

 git commit -m "Commit new role files into GitHub" git push --set-upstream origin roles-feature
 ```
-Now, if you are satisfied with your codes, you can create a Pull Request and merge it to main branch on GitHub.
+Now, if you are satisfied with your codes, you can create a Pull Request and merge it to the main branch on GitHub.

 ## Load Balancer roles